Media-Bias-Group/A-Domain-adaptive-Pre-training-Approach-for-Language-BiasDetection-in-News/README.md

 # A-Domain-adaptive-Pre-training-Approach-for-Language-Bias-Detection-in-News
 The repository contains the data files and scripts corresponding to the paper "A Domain-adaptive Pre-training Approach for Language Bias Detection in News".

-The models can be found anonymously on: https://drive.google.com/drive/u/4/folders/1-A1hGKeu-27X9I4ySkja5vMlVscnF8GR
+All models can be found anonymously on: https://drive.google.com/drive/u/4/folders/1-A1hGKeu-27X9I4ySkja5vMlVscnF8GR.
+You can also download our best performing model via HuggingFace (https://huggingface.co/Datadave09/DA-RoBERTa).
 - "DA-Roberta.bin": Domain-adaptive Pre-training with RoBERTa.
 - "DA-T5.bin": Domain-adaptive Pre-training with T5.
 - "DA-BERT.bin": Domain-adaptive Pre-training with BERT.